Tamarix nilotica

 Tamarix nilotica, the Nile tamarisk is a species of shrub or small tree in the tamarisk family.
-It is found in arid parts of North Africa and the Middle East, particularly areas with high salinity.
+It is native to arid parts of Greece, the Middle East, and North and East Africa, particularly areas with high salinity.
 It forms part of the dune stabilisation process.

 Description

 Tamarix nilotica is a much-branched shrub or small tree up to 10 m high.
 The twigs are slender and are half-clasped by the tiny, narrow, lanceolate leaves, up to 3 mm long.
 The inflorescence is a raceme 5 to 10 cm long, with many small white or pink flowers, each with a short pedicel, five sepals, five petals and five stamens.

 Distribution and habitat

-Tamarix nilotica is found in Crete, Lebanon, Palestine, Israel, Jordan, Saudi Arabia, the Gulf States, Yemen, Egypt, Sudan, Eritrea, Ethiopia, Somalia, and Kenya.
+Tamarix nilotica has a wide distribution from Greece through the Arabian Peninsula into the north and north-east of Africa.
+It is native to Southeastern Europe (Greece, Crete), Western Asia (the East Aegean Islands, the Palestine region, Sinai), the Arabian Peninsula (the Gulf States, Oman, Saudi Arabia, Yemen), Northern Africa (Egypt, Libya), Northeast Tropical Africa (Chad, Djibouti, Eritrea, Ethiopia, Somalia, Sudan), and East Tropical Africa (Kenya, Tanzania).
 In the Nile Valley in Egypt, this tree grows beside the river and the irrigation channels.
 It can form dense thickets in suitable locations.
 It is also found as part of a salt-tolerant community in saline depressions in the Western Desert, and on coastal dunes where its deep roots are able to extract saline water from the subsoil; it has salt-excreting glands to rid itself of the excess salts that would otherwise accumulate.